knyar/nginx-lua-prometheus/README.md

 **syntax:** histogram:observe(*value*, *label_values*)

-Records a value in a previously defined histogram.
+Records a value in a previously registered histogram.
 Usually called from [log_by_lua](https://github.com/openresty/lua-nginx-module#log_by_lua) globally or per server/location.